livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 Constraint:

-- Authorship claims are verified against stored public keys.
+- Signature claims are verified against stored public keys.

 This file does not define key storage layout or rotation rules.